Model-Based Reinforcement Learning with Isolated Imaginations: Problem Overview

 \subsection{Key Challenges}

-\myparagraph{Challenge 1: How to learn future-conditioned policies without the expensive Monte-Carlo planning?} Predicting how the environment will change is useful for long-horizon decision-making in a non-stationary system.
+\myparagraph{Challenge 1: How to learn future-conditioned policies without the expensive Monte-Carlo planning?} Forecasting future environmental changes is useful for decision-making in a non-stationary system.
 A typical solution, such as the cross-entropy method (CEM), is to perform Monte-Carlo sampling over future actions and value the consequences of multiple action trajectories \cite{finn2017deep,ebert2018visual,hafner2019learning}.
-However, these planning algorithms are expensive in computational cost, especially when we have large action and state spaces.
+These algorithms are expensive in computational cost, especially when we have large action and state spaces.
 The question is: \textit{Can we design an RL algorithm that allows for future-conditioned decision-making without playing dice in the action space?}

 \myparagraph{Challenge 2: How to avoid ``training collapse'' in unsupervised dynamics disentanglement?} Despite the great success in unsupervised representation learning \cite{locatello2019challenging,he2020momentum,qian2022unsupervised}, it remains a challenge to disentangle the controllable and noncontrollable dynamic patterns in non-stationary visual scenes.
 One potential solution is to employ modular structures that learn different dynamics in separate branches.
 However, without proper constraints, the model may suffer from ``training collapse'', where one branch captures all useful information and the other learns almost nothing.
 This phenomenon may occur when the noncontrollable dynamics components are easy to predict.
 In this case, we consider adding further constraints to the learning objects of the action-conditioned and action-free state transition branches, encouraging them to isolate the noncontrollable part from the mixed dynamics.